ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

     > [!NOTE]
     > To run the **Get-UnifiedGroup** cmdlet, you have to be assigned the View-Only Recipients role in Exchange Online or be a member of a role group that's assigned the View-Only Recipients role.

-- When a user's mailbox is searched, any Microsoft Team or Office 365 Group that the user is a member of won't be searched.
-Similarly, when you search a Microsoft Team or an Office 365 Group, only the group mailbox and group site that you specify is searched.
+- When a user's mailbox is searched, any team or Office 365 Group that the user is a member of won't be searched.
+Similarly, when you search a team or an Office 365 Group, only the group mailbox and group site that you specify is searched.
 The mailboxes and OneDrive for Business accounts of group members aren't searched unless you explicitly add them to the search.

-- To get a list of the members of a Microsoft Team or an Office 365 Group, you can view the properties on the **Home \> Groups** page in the Microsoft 365 admin center.
+- To get a list of the members of a team or an Office 365 Group, you can view the properties on the **Home \> Groups** page in the Microsoft 365 admin center.
 Alternatively, you can run the following command in Exchange Online PowerShell:

   ```
   Get-UnifiedGroupLinks <group or team name> -LinkType Members | FL DisplayName,PrimarySmtpAddress